CasualCoder91/N_Body/docs/NBodySimulation/Integration.rst

    Q_n[a,b] \equiv \sum_i^nw_if(x_i) \cong \int_a^bw(x)f(x)\textup{d}x

 where :math:`w_i` are weights, :math:`x_i` nodes, :math:`w(x)` a weight function.
 The highest possible degree of precision is 2n-1.
-With this maximum precision :math:`Q_n` is exact for polynomials of degree smaller or equal to 2n-1.
+With this maximum precision :math:`Q_n` is exact for polynomials of a degree smaller or equal to 2n-1.

 Using classical Gaussian quadrature formulae, error estimation, by increasing n to n+1, requires n+1 evaluations of :math:`f(x)` in addition to n evaluations from calculation of the original sum, since the respective nodes have no common points.
 By doing so, the degree of precision is only increased from 2n-1 to 2n+1.
-Therefor, the error estimation obtained by subtracting the two sums could be unreliable.
+Therefore, the error estimation obtained by subtracting the two sums could be unreliable.

 Adding n+1 points to the Gauss-Legendre formula - here :math:`w(x)=1` and the nodes are zeros of the Legendre polynomial - Kronrod introduced the option of increasing the precision to 3n+1, again requiring n+1 additional evaluations of :math:`f(x)` (:cite:`Notaris_2016`).